We are searching for

 Step #4: Deciding on Additional Coverage and Assessing Costs

-Speaking of costs, make sure to look at the total amount you'll need to pay, both upfront and over the course of your lease.
+Speaking of costs, make sure to look at the total amount you'll need to pay, both upfront and over the course of your used car leasing.
 This means looking several factors including:

 • Capitalized Cost: The capitalized cost of your car is the value of both the vehicle and associated services at the beginning of the lease.
 This cost can be reduced by trading in a vehicle or putting a downpayment on the car at the beginning of the lease, depending on the terms offered by your dealer.

-• Monthly Payments: This number will represent how much you need to pay each month to meet the requirements of your lease and retain ownership of your vehicle.
+• Monthly Payments: This number will represent how much you need to pay each month to meet the requirements of your used car lease and retain ownership of your vehicle.

 • Depreciation: Your dealer will estimate the rate your car will lose its value over time, known as depreciation.
 You'll make payments on this depreciation through your normal monthly payments.

-• Charge for Early Termination: If you decide to end your lease early, it's possible your dealer will require an early termination fee.
+• Charge for Early Termination: If you lease a used car and you decide to end it up early, it's possible your dealer will require an early termination fee.
 This number will be decided before any payments are made, and usually equals one or two months of car payments.

 Step #5: Read Through Terms Clearly, Make Prompt Payments